Chris-Castle/aprimo-admin-tool/README.md

 ### Security note

+Your Client ID and Secret are encrypted using your OS keychain key and stored locally on this machine.
+They are sent only to Aprimo over HTTPS during the OAuth token exchange — never transmitted anywhere else by the application.

-The secret is entered at runtime and stored encrypted on each user's machine.
-Scope this registration to the **minimum permissions needed** (ideally read-only) so a leaked secret limits exposure to reading data rather than modifying the DAM.
+Embedding a client secret in a desktop application is acceptable for internal tooling, but is not recommended for broader distribution.
+For production or team use, a server-side token broker that keeps the secret off client machines is the recommended approach.
+Scope this registration to the **minimum permissions needed** (ideally read-only) so that if a secret is ever compromised, exposure is limited to reading data rather than modifying the DAM.

 ## Run locally